 - Better performance – If your data is spread across multiple EBS volumes using LVM, you can leverage dedicated network throughput between EC2 instances wand EBS volumes.
 This provides you better network throughput over a single network channel between EC2 and EBS volumes.

 - The ability to grow – You can expand your volume at any time according to your requirement.
-More EBS volumes can be added to your LVM volume rather than creating a snapshot of an EBS volume and expanding it.
+More EBS volumes can be mounted to your LVM volume rather than creating a snapshot of an EBS volume and expanding it.

 - EBS volume snapshots – You need to ensure that there are no operations happening in your EBS volume during snapshots.
 You can suspend operations on your LVM volume by using the dmsetup command.